 Customer demand for online services may be underestimated if you haven”t researched this.
 Perhaps, more importantly, you won’t understand your online marketplace: the dynamics will be different to traditional channels with different types of customer profile and behavior, competitors, propositions, and options for marketing communications.

 3) Existing and start-up competitors will gain market share

 If you’re not devoting enough resources to digital marketing or you’re using an ad-hoc approach without a clearly defined strategy, then your competitors will eat your digital lunch!

 4) You don’t have a powerful online value proposition

 A clearly defined online customer value proposition will help you differentiate your online service encouraging existing and new customers to engage initially and stay loyal.
 For instance, if your about page is all about you or your company, you’re doing it wrong.
-Put your value to the client and tell your visitors what you will do for them, check out our About Page as an example.
+Put your value to the client and tell your visitors what you will do for them.

 5) You don’t know your online customers well enough